Wiggins Adjustments

 What if the debt is old?

-Every province has a time limit on how long a collection agency like Wiggins Adjustments can sue you.
+Every province has a time limit on how long a collection agency like Wiggins Adjustments can sue you for an unpaid debt.

 For more information, read our guide about debt statute of limitations.